Tips for a Successful Open House

 On the day of the open house (traditionally a Sunday), set up strategically mapped signs around the neighborhood, placing one every few blocks on the way to your house from major streets.
 Find the busiest intersection closest to your home and put an open house sign at that corner, too.
 Attach strings of balloons to each open house sign, and include big arrows pointing in the right direction.

-Prepare the Premises
+Prepare the Premises for the Open House

 - Remove all vehicles from the driveway.
 Ask your neighbors to help out by not parking in front of your house.